AdityaKumar123-aks/Projects/README.md

-# Projects
+# Academic Projects

-This is the compilation of all the projects I have done.
+"This is the compilation of all the projects I have done."

 Academic Projects | Indian Institute of Technology Bombay